 Send data over UDP network to a remote device

 The UDP Send block sends data over a UDP network to a remote device.
 The block can send data by using the connection between the development and target computers or by using a dedicated Ethernet card.
+If you use a dedicated Ethernet card, add a UDP Configure block to your model.

 The parameter Local IP address applies only when the block executes on a target computer.
 If your model is running in Simulink® on the development computer, you can use this block to transmit data to a remote device.
 In this case, the Windows® operating system determines the network connection.